SysBioChalmers/Kiwi/doc/tutorial.rst

 * *Mus musculus*, from the model `MMR <http://msb.embopress.org/content/11/10/834.long>`_
 * *Saccharomyces cerevisiae*, from the model `Yeast 7 <http://yeast.sourceforge.net/>`_

+An example on how these files look like is provided below, in *Input file format*.

 Demo input files
 ^^^^^^^^^^^^^^^^
-For our example, all input files can be found in the subdirectory *kiwi/data/demo*.
+For our example, all input files can be found in the subdirectory *kiwi/demo*.
 If you do not have this directory you can download the source from `Python Package Index (PyPI) <https://pypi.python.org/pypi/KiwiDist>`_, unpack it and find the */demo* directory inside.